grdddj/done-for-today/plan.md

 TR homescreen - https://github.com/trezor/trezor-firmware/issues/2812
 - on hardware, the welcome screen is shown for a very short time before homescreen, most of the time there is black screen
-- on hardware, on homescreen, sometimes NO USB CONNECTION is displayed for a short moment after calling e.g. trezorctl set pin
 - homescreen currently does not support locking via button-hold

 Study miniscript on the Bitcoin socratic seminar